Eye test cost Northern Ireland

 Any optician registered with the HSC General Ophthalmic Services.
 That includes Specsavers, Boots Opticians, Vision Express, Asda Opticians, plus most NI independents.
 The examination is clinically identical across providers.

-What proof of NI residency do I need?
+What proof of eligibility do I need?

 Is there help with glasses too?